 Promoting women's advancement

 More than 40% of Mizuho's employees are women.
-With the aim of creating an environment where female employees are highly engaged and can utilize their capabilities to the fullest, Mizuho has established its basic policy on promoting women's advancement in the organization centered on the "Four Rs".
+With the aim of creating an environment where female employees are highly engaged and can utilize their capabilities to the fullest, we have established a Basic Policy on Promoting Women's Advancement in the organization centered on the "Four Rs".

-Mizuho is also a signatory to Japan's Ministry of Health, Labour and Welfare's campaign to promote Positive Action, and our Group CEO's declaration appears on the campaign's website.
+Mizuho is also a signatory to the Japan Ministry of Health, Labour and Welfare's campaign to promote Positive Action, and our Group CEO's declaration appears on the campaign's website.

 You can scroll left and right with your finger to view the table contents.